ahrjarrett/i18next-selector/README.md

    2. build artifacts for ESM/CJS
 6. [ ] Add support for `react-i18next`
 7. [ ] Allow user to provide custom prettier options (forward them along)
+8. [ ] Fix weird formatting bug when nesting `t` calls
-8. [ ] Add support for making translations "zero-cost"
+9. [ ] Add support for making translations "zero-cost"
    - Propose adding a configuration option that opts out of _all_ type-level transformations when using the selector API
    - Publish a [Vite plugin](https://vite.dev/guide/api-plugin) that creates a copy of user translations on build, which would users to pre-compile translations into the format TypeScript expects